andrtell/registry-vm/README.md

 # Registry VM

-Use [Ansible](https://docs.ansible.com/ansible/latest/index.html) to configure a remote machine running Ubuntu 22.04 LTS.
+Following the instructions in this repository you will configure a VM running Ubuntu 22.04 LTS

 Such that:

-- A Docker registry is installed and started as a SystemD user service.
+- A Docker registry is started on the VM.
-- The registry will require a login using Basic Auth (handled by Traefik).
+- Login will be required using Basic Auth (handled by Traefik).

-This repo requires you to first setup you VM using [Basic VM](https://github.com/andrtell/basic-vm) and then [Traefik VM](https://github.omc/andrtell/traefik-vm).
+Before you start, you must first complete the setup in [Basic VM](https://github.com/andrtell/basic-vm) and [Traefik VM](https://github.omc/andrtell/traefik-vm).

 ## Domain

-This repo assumes you have setup a domain with a wildcard sub-domain.
-See [Traefik VM](https://github.omc/andrtell/traefik-vm).

-*Before you continue*

-Choose a sub-domain for your registry (e.g. `registry.example.com`).
+You need to choose a sub-domain for you Docker registry (e.g. `registry.example.com`).

-There is no need to add a separate sub-domain to your DNS when using a wild-card subdomain.
+The registry domain will be refered to as `<REGISTRY-DOMAIN>`.

+The top domain (e.g `example.com`) will be refered to as `<TOP-DOMAIN>`.

 ## Local setup